viniciuseugenio/viniciuseugenio/README.md

 ### Hello friend, I'm Vinícius!

-I'm a 17 years old passionate developer coming from Brazil 🇧🇷, and I consider myself to be a very eager person to experience and learn things, not only in the tech industry, but all about life, people and adventures.
-I'm always trying to better myself through reading books, watching useful videos and also movies.
-I personally think it's possible to take a drop of wisdom everywhere, even in those places and people you deem to be the worst on Earth.
+I'm a 17 years old passionate developer coming from Brazil 🇧🇷.
+I am a very eager person to experience and learn things, not only in the tech industry, but all about life, people and adventures.
+I'm always trying to better myself through books, videos and movies.
+From my point of view, it's possible to take a drop of wisdom everywhere, even in those places and people you deem to be the worst on Earth.

-- Today, I am working or personal projects to enhance my skills with Python (Django), which was the first language I got in touch with.
+- Today, I am working on personal projects to enhance my skills with Python (Django), which was the first language I got in touch with, and React.js.
 - I recently also went through a JavaScript course, and now to become a good and great full-stack developer, I am learning React.js.
 - I'm currently working on a project called **Eugeblog**.
 If you want to take a look at it, you can go to its [repository](https://github.com/viniciuseugenio/eugeblog)